Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 men showing off their body muscles and abs

-Doing lower chest workout goes beyond aesthetics.
-Here are the benefits of targeting your lower pectoral muscles.
+Here are three practical benefits of targeting your lower pectoral muscles.

 Training your chest muscles prepares you for a variety of activities, either in sports or in everyday life.